ritesh99rakesh/gsocProposal/SymPy.md

    I will create a new class `MarkovProcess`/`MarkovChain` under `stochastic_process_types.py`.
 Following concepts are involved [[Reference]](http://www3.govst.edu/kriordan/files/ssc/math161/pdf/Chapter10ppt.pdf):
    * *Transition Probability Matrix (`transMatrix`):* A square matrix where the rows indicate the current state and column indicate the transition.
 The rows sum to 1.
-   * *Initial State Probability (`s0`):* This is the a row vector,  representing initial probabilites of being in different states.
+   * *Initial State Probability (`s0`):* This is the row vector,  representing initial probabilities of being in different states.
 The row sum to one.
    * *t state vector (`st`):* `st = s0*transMatrix**t`
    * *Stationary vector (`stationary`):* Obtained by solving `s*transMatrix = s`.
-   * *Existence of Stationary vector:* If a Markov chain is regular, then it has unique stationary matrix.
+   * *Existence of Stationary vector:* If a Markov chain is regular, then it has a unique stationary matrix.
    * *Absorbing state:* A state in a Markov chain is called an absorbing state if once the state is entered, it is impossible to leave.
-   * *Absorbing Markov chain:* If there is at least one absorbing state and it is possible to go from any state to at least one absorbing state in finite number of steps.
+   * *Absorbing Markov chain:* If there is at least one absorbing state and it is possible to go from any state to at least one absorbing state in a finite number of steps.

     Crude class MarkovChain will be as follows:
     ```python